GiulioBag/SVM-vs-Knn/README.md

 ![Decision boundaries when kernel is RBF and
 $C$=1000.](immagini/rbf_c/rbf_c=1000.png)

-The graphs, for a sufficiently high $C$, show how the decision boundaries are no longer formed by straight lines but by curve lines, this is due to the use of a non-linear kernel.
+The graphs, for a sufficiently high *C*, show how the decision boundaries are no longer formed by straight lines but by curve lines, this is due to the use of a non-linear kernel.